okbob/plpgsql_check/README.md

 as target for dynamic queries or disable <i>plpgsql_check</i> for functions that use dynamic queries.

+When type of record's variable is not know, you can assign it explicitly with pragma `settype`:

+    DECLARE r record;
+    BEGIN
+      EXECUTE format('SELECT * FROM %I', _tablename) INTO r;
+      PERFORM plpgsql_check_pragma('settype: r (id int, processed bool)');
+      IF NOT r.processed THEN
+        ...

 <b>
 Attention: The SQL injection check can detect only some SQL injection vulnerabilities.
 This tool cannot be used for security audit!
 Some issues should not be detected.
 This check can raise false